hibyprime/hibyprime.github.io/Ad's Guide to Progression Raiding.md

 #### Tanks
 1. Do not die
 	> Early in progression, overusing your defensives is encouraged.
 Ask for externals before you're even certain you need it.
 More important than an any other goal, you must not die until the raid is wiping.
 Once you're comfortable with a phase, start thinking about optimizing your CDs and externals.
-2. Make sure the boss/adds are where they needs to be
+2. Make sure the boss/adds are where they need to be
 	> As a tank, you are expected to be the leader of the melee DPS.
 It is up to you to make sure that they are able to be in the position they need to be in.
 3. Save your fellow tank
 	> Only after #1 and #2 are done, you should start thinking about what you can do to help out the other tank.